sodiboo/niri-flake/docs.md

 ## `programs.niri.settings.layout.struts`

-The distances from the edges of the screen to the eges of the working area.
+The distances from the edges of the screen to the edges of the working area.

 The top and bottom struts are absolute gaps from the edges of the screen.
 If you set a bottom strut of 64px and the scale is 2.0, then the output will have 128 physical pixels under the scrollable working area where it only shows the wallpaper.